-MrBeast: net worth, videos and expensive things the popular YouTuber owns
+MrBeast: Net worth, videos and expensive things the popular YouTuber owns

 MrBeast Burger and Feastables

-Besides creating unusual YouTube videos and keeping fans updated via his Instagram posts, MrBeast is also an entrepreneur with his own unique restaurant concept called MrBeast Burger, which contributes to his net worth.
+Besides creating unusual YouTube videos and keeping fans updated via his Instagram posts, MrBeast is also an entrepreneur with his own unique restaurant concept called MrBeast Burger.
 Donaldson conceived the idea in December 2020 and the brand began as a virtual delivery-only restaurant chain.
 It is a joint venture with Virtual Dining Concepts, owned by Robert Earl of Planet Hollywood.

-Reportedly, Donaldson shook hands with over 300 eateries across the US at the time and in 2021, the MrBeast Burger app became the most popular free app on Apple Store.
+Reportedly, Donaldson shook hands with over 300 eateries across the US at the time, and in 2021, the MrBeast Burger app became the most popular free app on Apple Store.
 It now allows fans to order MrBeast-themed burger meals from 1,600 such restaurants.
 The YouTuber handles the marketing aspect and ensures proper operations.
 In 2022, it had sold over a million burgers.
-The same year Forbes said, “In 2021 it had USD 70 million in annual sales, and it’s on track to hit USD 100 million in sales this year.”
+The same year Forbes said, “In 2021 it had USD 70 million (over INR 576 crore) in annual sales, and it’s on track to hit USD 100 million (over INR 823 crore) in sales this year.”

 Now, onto some desserts.
 Donaldson entered the candy business with his brand Feastables and caught his fans’ attention as a modern-day Willy Wonka.